mohsinalimat/ContainerScrollViewController/README.md

 Subclasses of `ContainerScrollViewController` may be configured using storyboards or in code.

-It's also possible to use either of these approaches without subclassing, and instead using an arbitrary view controller in conjunction with the helper class `ContainerScrollViewEmbedder`.
+It's also possible to use either of these approaches without subclassing, and instead use an arbitrary view controller in conjunction with the helper class `ContainerScrollViewEmbedder`.
 This is described in [Usage Without Subclassing](#usage-without-subclassing), below.

 ### Storyboards